Council Tax pages

 - The course lasts at least 3 months

-- You or your family are still in receipt of Child Benefit for you
+- You or your family are still in receipt of child benefit for you

 You must continue to pay Council Tax in accordance with your bill until your discount has been granted. (more…)